Elect

 EDUCATION

 Republicans are very divided on the school voucher bill that was passed without voter approval.
 In my opinion, Abbott pressured legislators to pass it.
 My top priority is education reform and this includes repealing the voucher bill.
 For starters, I don't trust the legislature to not start requiring private and homeschool families to be subject to state mandated curriculum and testing.
-Priority ONE will be to try to repeal the voucher bill.
+I also feel that the families who would benefit the most from getting their children out of low performing schools, won't be able to afford the extra funds to pay for private school.
+My youngest received a partial scholarship to attend Bishop Lynch his senior year.
+We still had to come up with $900 a month to cover the cost.
+That was a brutal year even though we were making a modest income.
+If parents are working two - three jobs just to make ends meet, how are they going to afford the extra funds for private school?!

 TERM LIMITS